 Read Banned Books: a Brief List of Books That Have Been Challenged, Restricted, or Banned

-We wholeheartedly believe that all books should be accessible to all children.
+The Madison Reading Project wholeheartedly believes that all books should be accessible to all children.
 We want every child to find the book that helps them feel seen, the one that makes them feel a little less alone in the world, and the one that opens their eyes to a new way of being and seeing.

 Visit our Bookshop for a complete list of book summaries, and to purchase and/or donate.